List of video game console palettes: Game Boy Color

 The Game Boy Color systems use a 15-bit RGB (32,768 colors) palette.

 The specific Game Boy Color game cartridges have 8 background palettes (4 colors each) and 8 sprite palettes (3 colors plus transparent each) for a total of up to 56 colors without the use of special programming techniques.
-Backgrounds and objects (sprites) are both composed of 8x8-pixel tiles, with each pixel in these tiles being one of four color indizes (palette entries).
+Backgrounds and objects (sprites) are both composed of 8×8-pixel tiles, with each pixel in these tiles being one of four color indizes (palette entries).
 However, tiles themselves do not reference a certain palette.
 Instead, the palette is assigned when the tile is used, so the same tile can be displayed with different palettes.
 Typically sprite palettes share some colors (black, white or others) or some palettes may be unused in a certain frame, so the total colors displayed will usually be less than 56.

 As there are only 8 palettes for the 360 to 399 background tiles on screen, many tiles will have to share a palette.
 For a photographic image, finding tiles that can share a palette is tricky, so no simulated image is currently available.

 Though there is a 56 color limit, this in of itself is a palette storage limit and not an actual hardware limitation.
-As such, the programmer can swap out the palettes every two scalines.
+As such, the programmer can swap out the palettes every two scanlines.
 Because of this ability to swap out the palettes, around 2,000 colors can actually appear on screen per frame when programmed like that (using only background palettes).